 Aims

+This policy covers Relationships, Sex and Health Education (RSHE) delivered through the school’s wider PSHE curriculum.

-The aims of PSHE and ) at our school are to:
+The aims of PSHE and Relationships, Sex and Health Education (RSHE) at our school are to:

-Promotes the spiritual, moral, cultural, mental and physical development of pupils at the school and of society,
+Promote the spiritual, moral, cultural, mental and physical development of pupils at the school and of society,

-Prepares pupils at the school for the opportunities, responsibilities and experiences of later life, in line with our school vision and values.
+Prepare pupils at the school for the opportunities, responsibilities and experiences of later life, in line with our school vision and values.

 Provide a framework in which sensitive discussions can take place